Subscribe to a Channel

 Channel Groups

-There are definite advantages to using Channel Groups when your clients must subscribe to a lot of channels.
-Channel Groups allow a client to subscribe to 2000 channels at once.
+Channel groups can also be thought of as a subscribe group, because you can only subscribe to a channel group and you can't publish to a channel group.
+There are definite advantages to using channel groups when your clients must subscribe to a lot of channels.
 Your server adds channels to a channel group and clients can subscribe to all those channels contained in the channel group simply by subscribing to that channel group.

-To use a Channel Group, instead of multiplexing, there is just one additional step: add channels to a channel group.
+To use a channel group, instead of multiplexing, there is just one additional step: add channels to a channel group.

 Add channels to a channel group.
 This also creates the channel group if it doesn't already exist.
 This should be performed by your server for security and ease of management.